AdobeDocs/experience-platform.en/help/segmentation/api/previews-and-estimates.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Estimates and previews endpoints guide
+title: Previews and estimates endpoints guide
 topic: developer guide
 ---

-# Estimates and previews endpoints guide
+# Previews and estimates endpoints guide

 As you develop your segment definition, you can use the estimate and preview tools within [!DNL Adobe Experience Platform] to view summary-level information to help ensure you are isolating the expected audience. **Previews** provide paginated lists of qualifying profiles for a segment definition, allowing you to compare the results against what you expect. **Estimates** provide statistical information on a segment definition, such as the projected audience size and confidence interval.